 German Shipping Corporations Convicted of Environmental Crimes

-Sentencing for this case has been set for Nov.
-3. According to the plea documents, the company and the United States agree to recommend that the court impose a total criminal penalty of $750,000.00, of which $250,000.00 will be a community service payment for the benefit of the Tijuana River National Estuarine Research Reserve to further research related to the effects of pollution on the marine estuarine environment.
+According to the plea documents, the company and the United States agree to recommend that the Court impose a total criminal penalty of $750,000, of which $250,000 will be a community service payment for the benefit of the Tijuana River National Estuarine Research Reserve to further research related to the effects of pollution on the marine estuarine environment.

 This case was investigated by U.S. Coast Guard Investigative Service and U.S. Environmental Protection Agency, Criminal Investigation Division personnel in San Diego, California.
 The case was prosecuted by Senior Trial Attorney Kenneth E. Nelson of the Environmental Crimes Section of the Environment and Natural Resources Division of the Department of Justice, and Assistant U.S. Attorney Melanie Pierson of the U.S. Attorney's Office for the Southern District of California.

 Sentencing is scheduled for November 3, 2016 at 9:30 a.m. before U.S. District Judge Dana Sabraw.

 W. Bocksteigel GmBH & Co., Reederei KG MS “NILS B”